 4. Use H2 and Ordered Lists <ol>

 Google will pull H2s as the snippet title and H3s as the list items in the snippet.
-Bullet points, or unordered lists, are useful only in cases where the order is not important.
+Bullet points, or unordered lists, are useful in cases where the order is not important.

 Here’s what the code for your list snippet should look like: